pluginever/wc-min-max-quantities/readme.txt

 **How can I suggest a new feature?**
 We would love to hear your suggestions!
 Feel free to open a new issue [here](https://github.com/pluginever/wc-minmax-quantities/issues) as the feature request.

+### 📢 CONTRIBUTE

+This may have bugs and/or a lack of features.
+If you want to contribute to this project, you are more than welcome.
+Please open an issue [**here**](https://github.com/pluginever/wc-min-max-quantities/issues).

+== Installation ==

+1. Upload `wc-minmax-quantities` to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
 1. Limitation for product
 2. General settings